 Chicory’s family tree

 Chicory’s pretty blue flowers have lent it many names: cornflower, bachelor’s buttons, coffeeweed, hendibeh, blue daisy, and wild endive.
-Like other members of the daisy family, the flowers are composite and leaves are normally toothed or lobed.
+Like other members of the sunflower family, the flowers are composite and leaves are normally toothed or lobed.
 The tough, hairy flowering stem is grooved and plants grow 10 to 40 inches tall.
 Occasionally, the flowers can be white or pink, but this is rare.
 Flowers appear July through October.
 Like dandelions, chicory plants have an irritating milky sap that you know as latex.

 Chicory leaf types